Get Happy!! (Elvis Costello album): Critical reception

 While not receiving the acclaim of its three predecessors, Get Happy!! received generally positive reviews from music critics on release.
 Many commented on the amount of tracks present on the LP, finding they varied in quality.
-Ira Robbins of Trouser Press, in particular, found the 20 tracks range from "ace to awful" and with a condensed track listing, Get Happy!! would have been "incredible": "As it is, bad items detract from good ones.
-The album also suffers from a stupefying maze of verses, choruses and refrains."
-Continuing his mixed review, Robbins found the album lacked a coherent or pervasive theme, felt rushed and noted the stepped-down production from Armed Forces, concluding, "don't bother to get happy; I'm sure Costello wouldn't."
-The Washington Post Eve Zibart was also critical towards the production, stating: "Where Phil Spector painstakingly built a wall of sound, producer Nick Lowe has constructed a chain-link fence.
-It works to the advantage of several numbers, but Lowe overdoes it."
-Chris Brazier of Melody Maker also complained about "uneven" material and the 1960s-style production.
-Discussing the artist himself, Robert Christgau wrote that Get Happy! establishes "not his fecundity but his fallibility" in The Village Voice, noting the presence of "lotsa duds", but observed some memorable "tropes and hooks".
-Red Starr, writing in Smash Hits, remarked that it was "short on memorable songs" but that "repeated plays reveal hidden depths".
-Meanwhile, Rolling Stone's Tom Carson felt that "if the new album is hard to get into, it's also difficult to ignore", concluding: "He's succeeded in making his obsessions belong to us.
-For better or worse, we'll all ride them out together to the end."
+Hilburn said that "by including 20 tunes in the LP, [Costello] demonstrated his disregard for critics and businessmen".
+Conversely, Ira Robbins of Trouser Press argued that with a condensed track listing, Get Happy!! would have been "incredible", but as it stands, "bad items detract from good ones".
+Robert Christgau of The Village Voice acknowledged the presence of "lotsa duds", but observed some memorable "tropes and hooks".
+Several critics also complained of "uneven" material that lacked a consistent theme and criticised the production as generally weaker than Armed Forces.
+Rolling Stone's Tom Carson felt that "if the new album is hard to get into, it's also difficult to ignore", concluding that Costello has "succeeded in making his obsessions belong to us.
+For better or worse, we'll all ride them out together to the end".